TomasBoda/agent-lang/thesis.md

 The `prob(number): boolean` function takes a decimal numeric value between 0 and 1 representing a probability ratio and returns a boolean value based on this probability.
 If we use `prob(0.8)`, we have a 80% chance of getting a `true` value and a 20% change of getting a `false` value as a result.

 The `dist(number, number, number, number): number` function is used to calculate the distance betweem two points in a two-dimensional space.
 The parameters represent `x1`, `y1`, `x2` and `y2` values.

+The `find_by_coordinates(AgentList, number, number): AgentObject` function returns an AgentObject holding an agent whose coordinates match the two numeric `x` and `y` values.

 #### 3.6.4 Special Functions
 The `width(): number` function returns the current width of the visualisation grid, which was provided in the interpreter's configuration.